UMM-CSci/senior-seminar/_seminars/spring2020/index.md

 The CSci discipline invites you to Spring 2020 Senior Seminar conference on Saturday, April 18.
 The talks will be held in two Zoom meetings.

+We apologize for a delay in posting the papers and slides - this was a very hectic semester.
+Please browse other semesters for examples of papers and slides.